-I successfully completed my Masters of Design Futures (M.Des) from RMIT, with a GPA of 3.9, in September 2020.
+In September 2020, I successfully completed my Masters of Design Futures (M.Des) from RMIT Melbourne, with a GPA of 3.9.

 My research focus explored the potential of object-oriented philosophies and complementary conceptual concepts that can positively impact Design and Futures research and practice.

 The wider coursework of the Design Futures programme was concerned with the evolving practice of design and its methodologies, and its influences beyond the normal contexts of design, and how these aspects of design affect society.
 Essentially, it was about the future practices of design and how it can be applied across the many facets of; learning, systems, politics, environment, communities, technology, and any other networked segments of society.
 We examined ethnographic approaches to research, to unveil weaknesses and strengths in the world and how design approaches can be leveraged to increase value to these systems.

 My assertion in my Masters research addresses the current need to develop new ways of thinking within Design processes.
 To achieve this I looked to philosophical concepts from a speculative realist positions.
 By unpacking ideas within object-oriented ontology and vital materialism specifically, concepts arose that have the potential to ameliorate and emancipate design approaches; encouraging a jolt from entrenched design thinking — developing new worldviews, particularly non-anthropocentric views, I believe is a much needed outcome for Design practice in the ever accelerating convergence of the problematic futures we are all facing.

 I further assert that object-oriented philosophies and ontological design concepts assist designers to incorporate ideas of ethics and justice within designed solutions, and elevate these essential concerns among stakeholders within the processes of Design.